Tottenham 'close' to sealing Bale move as he seeks to end Real Madrid nightmare | Goal.com

-Tottenham 'close' to sealing Bale move as he seeks to end Real Madrid nightmare
+Tottenham 'close' to sealing Bale move as star seeks to end Real Madrid nightmare

-Gareth Bale's agent Jonathan Barnett says that Tottenham are "close" to signing the Real Madrid winger although insists that the deal is not yet done.
+Gareth Bale's agent Jonathan Barnett says that Tottenham are "close" to signing the Real Madrid winger - but insists that the deal is not yet done.

 Bale originally left for La Liga in 2013, with the former Spurs star winning four Champions League titles during his time in Spain.

-However, the 31-year-old has fallen out of Zinedine Zidane's plans as he made only 16 appearances last season in all competitions, while his antics on the Madrid bench saw him make negative headlines in the Spanish capital.
+However, the 31-year-old has fallen out of Zinedine Zidane's plans and made only 16 appearances last season in all competitions, while his antics on the Madrid bench saw him make negative headlines in the Spanish capital.

 Bale has been heavily linked with a departure this summer, having also been frequently rumoured to be on the move several times in recent seasons.